Setting up ExpressVPN on Ubuntu

 Connecting (First Attempt)

 At this point everything had gone very smoothly and I was feeling most optimistic.
-So I went ahead and tried to connect to a VPN server.
+I went ahead and tried to connect to a VPN server.
 By default a connection will be made to a suitable server based on your geographic location.

 expressvpn connect